 - G. Preparation of the ACC Documents.
-The FMC prepares the ACC documents and ACC transmittal letter, and forwards these to the PHA with a copy of the letter to the PH Field Office Director. - V. Paperwork Reduction Act.
+The FMC prepares the ACC documents and ACC transmittal letter, and forwards these to the PHA with a copy of the letter to the PIH Field Office Director. - V. Paperwork Reduction Act.
 The information collection requirements contained in this document have been approved by the Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520).
 The OMB control numbers are 2577-0169, 2502-0204, and 2502-0086.
-In accordance with the Paperwork Reduction Act, HUD may not conduct or sponsor, and a person is not required to respond to, a collection of information unless the collection displays a currently valid OMB control number. - VI.
+In accordance with the Paperwork Reduction Act, HUD may not conduct or sponsor, and a person is not required to respond to, a collection of information unless the collection displays a currently valid OMB control number.

+VI.
 Further Information.
-Any questions concerning this Notice should be directed to the Housing Voucher Management and Operations Division, Office of Public Housing and Voucher Programs, at (202) 708-0477 (this is not a toll-free number).
-Persons with hearing or speech impairments may access these numbers via TTY by calling the toll-free Federal Information Relay Service at (800) 877-8339.
+Questions concerning the policies described in this notice may be directed to the Housing Voucher Management and Operations Division, Office of Public Housing and Voucher Programs, at 202-708-0477 (this is not a toll-free number).
+Persons with hearing or speech impairments may access these numbers via TTY by calling the toll-free Federal Information Relay Service at 800-877-8339.

-/s/
+/s/ /s/

-Dominique G. Blom General Deputy Assistant Secretary Public and Indian Housing /s/
+Dominique Blom General Deputy Assistant Secretary for Public and Indian Housing